 Here’s the big but: The Clarity Fuel Cell is only offered through just 12 approved California dealerships that are close enough to roughly 40 hydrogen fuel-cell fueling stations—split between the LA region, the San Francisco Bay area, and Sacramento.

-In any of its versions—and especially the Fuel Cell version, where it has the most settled ride and is the best-equipped—the Clarity feels like it could bear Honda’s Acura luxury badge; it’s comfortable, tight, and quiet, and has a very spacious cabin feel, with seating for five in what feels like a mid-size sedan cabin.
+In any of its versions—and especially the hydrogen-powered version, where it has the most settled ride and is the best-equipped—the Clarity feels like it could bear Honda’s Acura luxury badge.
+It’s comfortable, tight, and quiet, and has a very spacious cabin feel, with seating for five in what feels like a mid-size sedan cabin.

 Most of the Clarity lineup comes well-equipped, with power front seats in all but the base Clarity Plug-In Hybrid.
 An 8.0-inch infotainment system with Apple CarPlay and Android Auto compatibility is included, as are dual-zone climate control and keyless ignition, while top Touring trims add leather upholstery and navigation.

 This year Honda has added a pedestrian-warning system and heated mirrors.
 Automatic emergency braking, blind-spot monitors, active lane control, and adaptive cruise control are also included.
 What’s lacking for the Clarity lineup are official crash-test results from either of the U.S. testing programs.